 A Guided/Preached Retreat:

 A guided retreat, is just that, it offers guidance and an itinerary for you to follow.
 It is often taken with others and is led by a teacher or experienced retreat guide.
 Although it may included extended times of silence, the Retreat facilitator leads meditations throughout (often around a theme) and offers guidance, where needed.
+There are usually set times to gather for prayer & bible reflections.
 The atmosphere is still one of quiet reverence, and invites a posture of openness to God and a willingness to be guided.
-Often this can be a relaxing way to enter a retreat, in that you do not have to plan anything.
-(This is the type of retreat we offer)
+Often this can be a relaxing way to enter a retreat, in that you do not have to plan anything and can relax into what has been planned for you.
+(This is the type of retreat we often offer)

 What to Expect During a Retreat